3-200-71: Eagle Incidental Take (General Permit)

 • Ensures that any turbines not authorized on the previous general permit meet the issuance criteria.

-3. Be an existing project that has received a letter of authorization from the Service.
+3. Your existing project has received a letter of authorization from the United States Fish and Wildlife Service (USFWS).

 Power Line Activities